In times of trouble, confusion, murkiness, tumult, chaos, despair, feelings of everything is lost.

 Why are there gobs of them?

-Uh, well, just because God made it that no, there's gobs of them because they are produced so that we can survive ourselves.
+No, there's gobs of them because they are produced so that we can survive ourselves.

-We we consume them.
+We consume them.

 We eat them.

-It's just so mean, it's just so mean.
+It's just so mean.

-So if there is an animal that's on the endangered species list, and if it's edible, Turn it loose.
+So if there is an animal that's on the endangered species list, and if it's edible, turn it loose.

 Make it part of the human diet, and there'll be more of those animals.